 - To undertake all matters that is incidental or conducive to attaining the above objectives.

-Members of the Sri Lanka – China Business Council participated at the networking session with the visiting 100 member trade and investment promotion mission from China, organized by the Embassy of the Democratic Social Republic of Sri Lanka in China on 24th February 2009 at the Taj Samudra Hotel.
-The business interest of the delegation included areas such as machinery use for pharmaceutical industry, light engineering products – leather handbags, shoes, handicrafts etc. The Ceylon Chamber of Commerce and the Sri Lanka – China Business Council in association with the National Chamber of Commerce in Sri Lanka and the Federation of Chambers of Commerce and Industry of Sri Lanka organized the networking session for the visiting delegation by request of the Board of Investment of Sri Lanka.
+Members of the Sri Lanka – China Business Council participated at the networking session with the visiting six (06) member Chinese Business/ Investor delegation from China, organized by the Embassy of the Democratic Social Republic of Sri Lanka in China on 20th June 2018 at the Cinnamon Grand Colombo.
+The business interest of the delegation included areas such as machinery use for Deep Sea Fishing & rearing/ processing of fish, Design Development, Export Services (General), Financial Services (General), Food (processing), Gem & Jewelry, Herbal and spices, Higher Educational Institutes, Horticulture / Floriculture, Hospitality / Tourism / Hotel Management, Housing and Property Development, Knowledge Services (General), Metal, Paper, Recycling of Waste (General), Tea, Tourism and Leisure (General) etc. The Ceylon Chamber of Commerce and the Sri Lanka – China Business Council organized the networking session for the visiting delegation.

 China being identified as a potential leading Market, there was great interest amongst the Entrepreneurs to visit China.
 During the period under review, the Council continued to facilitate speedy issue of visas to the members of the Council, with the assistance of the Embassy Officials.